 For example: El Centro Hispano proposes to launch “New Horizons,” an after-school program designed to serve a minimum of 100 of Ashe County’s elementary-age students per year.
 Our bilingual program coordinator and team of 10+ dedicated volunteer tutors will offer 12 hours of English/Spanish tutoring and enrichment programming weekly.
 Our evidence-based program model is designed to ensure that program participants achieve key academic and social goals including…

-At the end of the day, a quality Executive Summary should reflect strong writing skills and address the following points:
+At the end of the day, quality Executive Summaries should reflect strong writing skills and address the following points:

 - Who are you?
 (Tell the story and key details about your organization’s inception and current capacity.)